ni/install-systemlink-enterprise/release-notes/2023-07/SystemsConnectionMigration.md

 # Migrating Connected Systems to SLE 2023-07 or later

-The current release is introducing a breaking change regarding the systems connectivity.
-This means that SLE releases prior to SLE 2023-07 are affected by this change.
-The saltmaster service which manages the connectivity with the client systems has been replaced with a new implementation which causes all the connected clients to become disconnected.
-The next steps will describe how to re-approve and re-connect all the previously connected clients
+The current release is introduces a breaking change regarding the systems connectivity that affects releases prior to SLE 2023-07.
+The saltmaster service which manages the connectivity with the client systems has been replaced with a new implementation that disconnects all connected clients.
+Complete the following steps to re-approve and re-connect all previously connected clients.

 ## Prior to upgrading to SLE 2023-07